-One way to differentiate between monitoring and observability is to define monitoring as the task of collecting data and observability as something achieved once that data is made available.
+One way to differentiate between control and observability is to define monitoring as the task of collecting data and observability as something achieved once that data is made available.

-A more useful monitoring vs observability distinction is between how applications are performing and what is actually going on.
-Monitoring sticks to tracking how applications are performing — telling you about bottlenecks, access speeds, downtime and connectivity.
-Observability drills down into the why and what of application operations — delivering specifics on the reasons for errors that monitoring can only tell you about the existence of.
+More useful monitoring vs. observability distinction is between how applications are performing and what is going on.
+Monitoring sticks to tracking how applications are performing — telling you about bottlenecks, access speeds, downtime, and connectivity.
+Observability drills down into the why and what of application operations — delivering specifics on the reasons for errors that monitoring can only tell you about the existence of them.

 Why observability and monitoring are both critical

-You need high-level tools that can tell you about the health and functionality of your system as a whole.
-You also need the ability to zoom in and understand what has gone wrong in the event of an error.
+It would help if you had high-level tools that can tell you about the health and functionality of your system as a whole.
+It would be best if you also could zoom in and understand what has gone wrong in the event of an error.

 Defining cloud-native and microservices

 Cloud-native is a buzzword.
-It is also a useful term describing a number of real technologies that enable modern applications to best take advantage of the dynamic scaling opportunities delivered by the cloud and CI/CD strategies of DevOps.
+It is also a useful term describing several real technologies that enable modern applications to best take advantage of the dynamic scaling opportunities delivered by the cloud and CI/CD strategies of DevOps.

-Cloud-native basically references microservices and serverless architecture.
+Cloud-native references microservices and serverless architecture.
 These two architectures are very similar.
-The big difference is in hosting.
-Both split applications into specific functions using virtualisation technology — enabling flexibility and on-demand use.
+The big difference is in hosting — both split applications into specific functions using virtualization technology — enabling flexibility and on-demand use.
 With serverless, however, those functions are hosted by a third party — for example, AWS or Azure.
-This magnifies the on-demand capabilities.
+It magnifies the on-demand capabilities.

-Consternation makes it easy to add features and replace components in isolation without jeopardising the data or application’s operations on the whole.
-Sections can be written only to be switched on under certain requirements.
+Consternation makes it easy to add features and replace components in isolation without jeopardizing the data or application’s operations on the whole.
+Sections can be written only to be switched on under specific requirements.

 Cloud-native can be used to describe any one of these three technologies.
-Most often, it describes microservice or serverless environments enabled by containers.
+Most often, it represents microservice or serverless environments enabled by containers.